skip to content

 Introduction

-The introduction should explain the principal motivation for the project and show how the work fits into the broad area of surrounding computer science and give a brief survey of previous related work.
+The introduction should explain the principal motivation for the project, show how the work fits into the broad area of surrounding computer science, and give a brief survey of previous related work.
 It should generally be unnecessary to quote at length from technical papers or textbooks.
 If a simple bibliographic reference is insufficient, consign any lengthy quotation to an appendix.

 Preparation

-Principally, this chapter should describe the work which was undertaken before code was written, hardware built or theories worked on.
-It should show how the project proposal was further refined and clarified, so that the implementation stage could go smoothly rather than by trial and error.
+Principally, this chapter should describe the work you undertook before writing code, building hardware, or working on theories.
+It should show how you further refined and clarified the project proposal, so that the implementation stage could go smoothly rather than by trial and error.

-Throughout this chapter and indeed the whole dissertation, it is essential to demonstrate that a proper professional approach was employed.
+Throughout this chapter and indeed the whole dissertation, it is essential to demonstrate that you employed a proper professional approach.

-The nature of this chapter will vary greatly from one dissertation to another but, underlining the professional approach, this chapter will very likely include a section headed "Requirements Analysis" and refer to appropriate software engineering techniques used in the dissertation.
-The chapter will also cite any new programming languages and systems which had to be learnt and will mention complicated theories or algorithms which required understanding.
+The nature of this chapter will vary greatly from one dissertation to another but, underlining the professional approach, this chapter will very likely include a section headed "Requirements Analysis" and refer to appropriate software engineering techniques used in the project.
+The chapter should also cite any new programming languages and systems that you had to learn and mention complicated theories or algorithms you had to understand.

-It is essential to declare the starting point.
-This states any existing codebase or materials that your project builds on.
+It is essential to declare your starting point, that is, any existing codebase or materials that your project builds on.
 The text here can commonly be identical to the text in your proposal, but it may enlarge on it or report variations.
 For instance, the true starting point may have turned out to be different from that declared in the proposal and such discrepancies must be explained.

 Implementation

-This chapter should describe what was actually produced: the programs which were written, the hardware which was built or the theory which was developed.
-Any design strategies that looked ahead to the testing stage should be described in order to demonstrate a professional approach was taken.
+This chapter should describe what was actually produced: the programs you wrote, the hardware you built, or the theory you developed.
+You should describe any design strategies or software engineering approaches you used, including looking ahead to the evaluation stage, in order to demonstrate a professional approach was taken.

 It should not be necessary to give a day-by-day account of the progress of the work but major milestones may sometimes be highlighted with advantage.